SEND School Offer – Dene Magna School.

 Furthermore, students with diagnosed SpLD, regardless of their CATs scores will be put forward for Access Arrangement testing in the manner described above.

 An Additional Needs Pen Portrait outlining a child’s ALN is written for all children who have significant ALN.
 A Pen Portrait also suggests strategies which may be employed by teaching staff and others to enable a child to overcome their ALN.
 Additional information suggesting strategies to overcome specific ALNs can be found within SEN Fact Sheets which are located in Shared Documents in the SEN Section.
-Suggested strategies are intended to help teaching staff to implement differentiated learning tasks.
-Additional Needs Pen Portraits are updated on a regular basis and staff are alerted of, and directed to updated Pen Portraits.
+Suggested strategies are intended to help to teach staff to implement differentiated learning tasks.
+Additional Needs Pen Portraits are updated on a regular basis and staff are alerted of and directed to updated Pen Portraits.
 Children who are in receipt of an Education Health and Social Care Plan (EHC) or who are Looked After Children (LAC) are allocated a Key Worker who meets the child on a termly basis to discuss “What Went Well” and “Even Better If”.
 These questions are intended to guide a structured dialogue during which barriers to learning and additional support needs are identified.
 Key Workers attend all EHC and LAC reviews and play a pivotal role during a child’s Dene Magna School career.
 A Key Worker is the champion of a particular student(s) and provides the necessary reassurance and voice for the student to ensure that a child’s experience in mainstream classes is a wholly positive one.

 The role of the teaching staff